samjulien/blog/_posts/2018-08-01-how-b2b-saas-teams-can-stay-up-to-date-with-identity-management.markdown

 ## If You're Still Unsure About Outsourcing Your Identity Management Needs, Consider Compliance

 More than simply creating a safer and easier UX, Auth0 can help B2B SaaS teams comply with increasingly stringent [security regulations](https://auth0.com/security).
 A specialized provider like Auth0 can become a one-stop shop for adhering to GDPR and similar laws.

+{% include tweet_quote.html quote_text="More than simply creating a safer and easier UX, Auth0 can help B2B SaaS teams comply with increasingly stringent security regulations." %}

 Auth0 tools incorporate